domchristie/domchristie.co.uk/src/pages/posts/scoping-controllers-by-ui-context.md

 When modelling user interfaces, I've found that sticking to [RESTful actions with nested controllers](http://jeromedalbert.com/how-dhh-organizes-his-rails-controllers/) works nicely, i.e. favouring `index`, `new`, `create`, `show`, `edit`, `update`, and `destroy` over custom actions, and nesting controllers in order to do so.
 This approach helps maintain a standard list of actions and templates and can aid with the discovery of other presentation objects.

-When considering top-level naming, again, it's tempting to stick to domain object names, e.g. `Inboxes::MessagesController`, but this would not help us much in the example above.
+When considering top-level naming, again, it's tempting to stick to domain object names, e.g. <code>Inboxes::<wbr>MessagesController</code>, but this would not help us much in the example above.
 Messages in the inbox can be deleted in at least two ways: by swiping, as well as from the context menu, so we'd still need two `destroy` actions.

 One approach I've been considering is scoping by UI context.
-For example we could add a `ListItems::MessagesController` and a `ContextMenus::MessagesController`.
+For example we could add a <code>ListItems::<wbr>MessagesController</code> and a <code>ContextMenus::<wbr>MessagesController</code>.
 Each response could update the UI as required:

-- `ListItems::MessagesController#destroy` could remove message list item
+- <code>ListItems::<wbr>MessagesController#<wbr>destroy</code> could remove message list item
-- `ContextMenus::MessagesController#destroy` could remove the context menu and message
+- <code>ContextMenus::<wbr>MessagesController#<wbr>destroy</code> could remove the context menu and message

 ```rb
 # app/controllers/list_items/messages_controller.rb